yosemitebandit/vebsite/content/notes/sterilizing-instruments.md

 *ionizing radiation*

 * gamma, x-ray, electron beam -- some more penetrating than others
-* trivia: meat and DC mail gets irradiated
+* trivia: meat and DC mail gets irradiated, as does feathers in blankets
+* gamma uses cobalt-60 or iridium-192 -- it can penetrate 80cm
+* gamma radiation can initiate cross-linking in some polymers but isn't strong enough to make a material radioactive

+*clean-in-place and steam-in-place in general*

+* lots of validation required to prove that chemicals have been flushed
+* Finesse says the overall sterilization cost is comparable between EtO, gamma and traditional steam-in-place methods, but single use methods require less labor

 *summary*